GoogleChrome/chrome-launcher/readme.md

 npm test
 ```

-The traceviewer-based trace processor from [node-big-rig](https://github.com/GoogleChrome/node-big-rig/tree/master/lib) was forked into Lighthouse.
-It's exposed by `lib/processor`.
-See an example use in the [time-in-javascript](https://github.com/GoogleChrome/lighthouse/blob/85933f07791982d556177fddb55f578d30a4b56f/audits/time-in-javascript/index.js#L43) audit

 ## Trace processing

 The traceviewer-based trace processor from [node-big-rig](https://github.com/GoogleChrome/node-big-rig/tree/master/lib) was forked into Lighthouse.
 It's exposed by `lib/processor`.
 See an example use in the [time-in-javascript](https://github.com/GoogleChrome/lighthouse/blob/85933f07791982d556177fddb55f578d30a4b56f/audits/time-in-javascript/index.js#L43) audit